amesgen/jsaddle-wasm/README.md

 main = JSaddle.Wasm.run app
 ```

-Build the WASM binary with the following GHC options:
+Build the Wasm binary with the following GHC options:
 ```cabal
 ghc-options: -no-hs-main -optl-mexec-model=reactor "-optl-Wl,--export=hs_start"
 ```

 Now, run the post-linker script as described in the [GHC User's Guide][ghc-users-guide-js-api]; we will call the resulting JavaScript file `ghc_wasm_jsffi.js`.

-Then, following the [GHC User's Guide][ghc-users-guide-js-api], you can run the WASM binary in the browser via e.g. [browser_wasi_shim][]:
+Then, following the [GHC User's Guide][ghc-users-guide-js-api], you can run the Wasm binary in the browser via e.g. [browser_wasi_shim][]:
 ```javascript
 import { WASI, OpenFile, File, ConsoleStdout } from "@bjorn3/browser_wasi_shim";
 import ghc_wasm_jsffi from "./ghc_wasm_jsffi.js";